Nation Rebuilding Program Application Guidelines 2021 to 2022

 - nation member communities or member organizations on behalf of nation entities

 - self-governing Indigenous governments

-Eligible activities under accepted initiatives include but are not limited to:
+Eligible activities are those supporting the program objective and may include but are not limited to:

 - community engagement and consultation